fahsuanlin/BCGunet/README.md

 Data were EEG time series collected inside a 3T MRI scanner (Skyra, Siemens).
 EEG were sampled by a 32-channel systemm (Brain Products) with electrodes arranged by the international 10-20 standard.
 EEG were sampled at 5,000 Hz.

 ### Eyes open/closed in healthy control subjects
+A tar ball is [here](https://drive.google.com/file/d/1Te94WlQ4nGCT3rnij_w0pbPFhRcaphGJ/view?usp=share_link).
 Each subject had two sessions of data.
 One was "eyes-open" and the other was "eyes-closed", where subjects were instructed laying in the MRI without falling sleep but keeping their eyes open and closed, respectively.
 This is a resting-state recording.
 During the recording, the MRI scanner did not collect any images.
 No so-called "gradient artifacts" caused by the swithcing of the imaging gradient coils of MRI was present.

 ## Code